Create an extension with basic operators

 Category parameter

 You can define the parameter with fixed set of constants using Python Enums.
-Create a new class that extends Enum having three values and a funciton check_enum to use it as the parameter.
+Create a new class that extends Enum having three values and a function check_enum

-In the function, we make use of the sklearn preprocessing function and apply them to the input dataframe.
+In the function, we make use of the sklearn

 Note: use conda/pip to install the sklearn in the conda environment.